Akmal Saif Chatha

 Akmal Saif Chatha is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2003 to 2007 and again from May 2013 to May 2018.

 Early life and education

 He was born on 8 November 1973 in Alipur Chatha.

 He graduated in 1992 from Forman Christian College and holds a degree of Bachelor of Arts.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (J) (PML-J) from Constituency PP-103 (Gujranwala-XIII) in by-polls held in January 2013.
 He received 333,43 votes and defeated an independent candidate Shaukat Hayat Chattha.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-103 (Gujranwala-XIII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-103 (Gujranwala-XIII) in the 2013 Pakistani general election.
 He received 41,453 votes and defeated Muhammad Ahmed Chatha, a candidate of PML-J.

 In December 2013, he was appointed as Parliamentary Secretary for environment.